 Put in the refrigerator and let them cool for about 30 minutes before consuming.

 Are truffles vegan?
 Generally when you buy a truffle from the store, it’s not going to be vegan.
 Milk fats.
 Different fillings.
 All the things we’re trying our best to avoid.
 Hence the reason we’re throwing a handful of ingredients together to make them from home.

 Even the dark chocolate version of Lindt Truffles include milk and milk fats, so no, definitely not vegan-friendly.

 How long will these vegan truffles last?
 Well that’s an easy question.
 One day once you get your hands on them… No but for real.
 Stored in an air-tight container in the fridge, they’ll be good for up to a week.
 Good luck though – once they’re discovered in your house, they’ll disappear instantly!

-Now that you know how easy it is to make this Vegan Valentine’s Day Truffles Recipe , please give it a star rating and a share below and comment letting me know how it turned out for you!
+Now that you know how to easy it is to make these Valentine’s Day Truffles, please give them a 🌟🌟🌟🌟🌟 rating below and comment letting me know how they turned out for you.

 - 5 Tablespoons full fat canned coconut cream